Historic St. Andrews Waterfront Partnership, Inc.

 Volunteer Partnership Committees

 The St. Andrews Waterfront Partnership encourages volunteers to get involved with one of these committees: History, Design & Planning, or Economic Development.
 The work being accomplished by these committees helps to make St. Andrews a better place to live and work.
 There are a variety of other ways to be involved, such as office assistance, outdoor projects, and attending periodic workshops.
-Membership forms and Partnership by-laws can be found online on our Documents & Maps page.
+Membership forms and Partnership by-laws can be found online on our Newsletters, Maps & Documents page.